nicodoggie/language-orferithri/hugo/content/reference-grammar.md

 of the uvular stop, it seems that the orferithri language does not incorporate these sounds in its phonology.

-#### Uvular Stops
+#### Glottal Stops

-Uvular stops /ʔ/ are quite rare in the orferithri lexicon.
+Glottal stops /ʔ/ are quite rare in the orferithri lexicon.
 They only occur on the onset of the initial syllable, then is often lenited to a /χ/ if a prefix is added to the stem, with the exception of a few dialects.